Shahzebqazi/Asus-Z13-Flow-2025-PCMR/README.md

 ## ⚡ **What Makes Your Z13 Special**

-Your ASUS ROG Flow Z13 (2025) isn't just another laptop - it's a technological marvel that needs special care to reach its full potential on Linux:
+Your ASUS ROG Flow Z13 (2025) isn't just another laptop - it's a technological marvel that has its full potential on Linux:

 ### **🔥 AMD Strix Halo Power Management**
 - **7W Tablet Mode**: 8-12 hours battery for basic tasks (varies by usage)